Neilus03/Minitalk/README.md

 ## Contributions

-I completed this project as part of my coursework at 42 Coding School.
+I completed this project as part of my coursework at 42.
 While I don't actively maintain it, feel free to fork the repository, make improvements, and submit pull requests.

 ## Feedback